 Jackalope researchers say that they are a hybrid of both rabbit and hare and deer, as they live in the open and bear young that are naked at birth.
 Their antlers appearing just after being weaned.
 And yes, believe it or not, there are Jackalope researchers who believe that Jackalopes possess an uncanny ability to mimic human sounds.

-In fact, it is said that in the Old West when cowboys would gather around their campfires to sing at night -- it is said that Jackalopes would frequently be heard singing back mimicking the voices of the cowboys.
+In fact, it is said that in the Old West when cowboys would gather around their campfires to sing at night, which never happened, it is said that Jackalopes would frequently be heard singing back mimicking the voices of the cowboys.
 It is believed that when chased, a Jackalope will use its vocal abilities to elude capture.
-For instance, when chased, it will call out phrases such as, "There he goes, over there," in order to throw pursuers off its track.
+For instance, when chased, it will call out phrases such as, "There he goes, over there," in order to throw its pursuers off its track.

 Jackalopes become especially vocal before thunderstorms, perhaps because they mate only when lightning flashes -- or so it it is theorized.
 And yes, that may be a reason they are so rare.